Annex 2 - Authorized Federal Uses of the SIN

 A. Legislated Uses of the SIN

-In accordance with the Department of Human Resources and Skills Development Act and the Employment Insurance Act, the Canada Employment Insurance Commission is responsible for assigning SINs and maintaining a Register.
+In accordance with the Department of Employment and Social Development Act and the Employment Insurance Act, the Canada Employment Insurance Commission is responsible for assigning SINs and maintaining a Register.
 People who have lost a job applied for EI or participated in employment programs administrated by Employment and Social Development Canada (ESDC) or third parties, are eligible for benefits.
-Those who participated in services funded by HRSDC, but administered by provincial or territorial governments, are also entitled to EI benefits and must provide their SIN to appropriate administrative body.
+Those who participated in services funded by ESDC, but administered by provincial or territorial governments, are also entitled to EI benefits and must provide their SIN to appropriate administrative body.

 - Income Tax Act